hackerbay/Employee-Handbook/contracts/README.md

----
-layout: markdown_page
-title: "Contracts"
----

-## On this page
-{:.no_toc}

-- TOC
-{:toc}

 ## Disclaimer

-These agreements are examples of the agreements that we currently use at GitLab.
+These agreements are examples of the agreements that we currently use at HackerBay.
 However, the terms and conditions of an employee or contractor’s agreement will vary based on each employee or contractor’s specific circumstances.
-GitLab reserves the right to amend or change the sample agreements, as well as each employee or contractor’s actual agreement.
+HackerBay reserves the right to amend or change the sample agreements, as well as each employee or contractor’s actual agreement.
 The samples below are samples only — they are not valid as such and do not replace personalized signed agreements.

 ## Available Currencies

 The preference is for team members and future team members to be paid in their local currency.
 However, there may be instances where this is not possible and another currency may be chosen by the team member.
 This should be discussed and agreed with People Operations ahead of creating the appropriate contract (at offer stage for new team members) so a new one can be issued or confirmed by [Letter of Adjustment](#letter-of-adjustment).
 The effective exchange rate date used in these cases will be either January 1 or July 1 depending on the hire date of the new team member.
 This is to minimize significant fluctuations to salaries due to currencies that either strengthen or weaken throughout the year.
-Further details on this review period can be found in the [Global Compensation](/handbook/people-operations/global-compensation/) page under [Exchange Rate Fluctuations](/handbook/people-operations/global-compensation/#exchange-rate-fluctuations).
+Further details on this review period can be found in the [Global Compensation](/people-operations/global-compensation/README.md) page under [Exchange Rate Fluctuations](/people-operations/global-compensation/README.md#exchange-rate-fluctuations).

-GitLab can pay local currency in the following countries:
+HackerBay can pay local currency in the following countries:

 | Country   |     ISO Code     |
 |-----------|------------------|